fetchai/fetchd/docs/docs/redelegate-for-decentralization.md

 <img src="../images/redel_to_browser_extension_wallet.png" alt="How to redelegate with the Fetch.ai browser extension wallet" class="center" style="display: block; margin-left: auto; margin-right: auto;width:80%;">

-1. First you must ensure that you have the Fetch.ai wallet that you’re staking with connected to the [Fetch.ai Browser Extension Wallet](https://bit.ly/3G31QII).
+1. First you must ensure that you have the Fetch.ai wallet that you're staking with connected to the [Fetch.ai Browser Extension Wallet](https://bit.ly/3G31QII).
 2. Head over to the [Fetch.ai Validator Explorer page.](https://browse-fetchhub.fetch.ai/validators)
 3. Click **Connect** in the top right of the web page.
-4. Once you’re connected, click on your wallet address that is now listed in the top right on the web page.
+4. Once you're connected, click on your wallet address that is now listed in the top right on the web page.
 5. From there scroll down to the **Delegations **section.
-6. Find the validator you’d like to redelegate from.
+6. Find the validator you'd like to redelegate from.
 7. Click **Transfer Stake**.
-8. In the pop-up that appears, select a validator below the top 10 that you’d like to redelegate to.
+8. In the pop-up that appears, select a validator below the top 10 that you'd like to redelegate to.

     Please keep in mind they are not in order on the drop-down, so you will need to have the [Validator Voting Power Distribution List](https://explore.fetch.ai/voting-power-distribution) open in another tab to see the order.